nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

     print(fruit)                    # This has the same functionality as above
 ```

-As you can see, using `for` loops is very useful in writing neater and more readable code while giving the same functionality.
+As you can see, using `for` loops is very useful in writing neater and more readable code while giving the same
+functionality.

 ## While Loop
 A `while` loop is just like a for loop except instead of giving a set amount of iterations to go through, it will enter
-the loop while a given expression expression is True.
+the loop while a given expression expression is `True`.
 The iterations will continue until repeating the block of logic
-until the expression returns False.
-When using while loops, you need to be very careful because if that expression never
+until the expression returns `False`.
+When using while loops, you need to be very careful because if that expression
-resolves to end, the code will continue to run infinitely.
-The process will never end until you close/terminate the program.
+never resolves to end, the code will continue to run infinitely.
+The process will never end until you close/terminate
+the program.

 ```python
 x = 0